 Mule deer and antelope are quite common in this area, but I was disappointed to not see any wildlife.
 There were definitely a lot of birds and cows though!

 Every once in awhile I would see a picture pop up online of a bunch of cowboy boots hanging on some posts.
 I was thrilled to find out that this was from the Sandhills!
-I was always intrigued by the look of it, and I find it even more neat now that I know the history behind it.
+I was always intrigued by the look of it, and I find it even neater now that I know the history behind it.

-Cypress Hills is an Interprovicial Park that stretches across the South East corner of Alberta and the South West corner of Saskatchewan.
+Cypress Hills is an Interprovincial Park that stretches across the South East corner of Alberta and the South West corner of Saskatchewan.
 Ian and I spent time at Center Block, which is just south of Maple Creek.

-This is the highest point of land within Saskatchewan and one of the largest dark sky preserves in North America.
+This is the highest point of land within Saskatchewan and one of the largest dark skies preserves in North America.
 How neat is that?
 For anyone who thinks that Saskatchewan is just flat, you need to make your way to Cypress Hills!

 We got everything set up and then set out to take a look around.
 One of the first stops we made were the bathrooms, and I was impressed!
 They were clean, had electric lights, paper towel and toilet paper was stocked, and they had soap and water!
 These were by far the nicest bathrooms during our trip.
 We found out later that we had some bathrooms closer to our campsite, but I didn’t like that one as much.
 I think there was a solar light, but I went into there at a time that it wasn’t dark enough for it to be on (or maybe it just wasn’t working) but dark enough that I would have liked a light.
 The hot water tap also didn’t work.
 It was still clean though and didn’t sketch me out at all.
 So that was nice!

-Right near the bathrooms there was a food stand and a mini golf course.
-There were also numerous different camp sites, all of which were fairly separate from the main roads.
+Right near the bathrooms, there was a food stand and a mini-golf course.
+There were also numerous different campsites, all of which were fairly separate from the main roads.
 It was nice to see that while things were close together, it also seemed and felt private.

 We did a whole bunch of exploring and followed Moose Trail for some time.
 We did have one startling moment when all of a sudden a deer sprung out about three feet away from us!
 I think it was just as started as we were, and it ran off in the other direction.

 We went back to the campsite to do some relaxing and eat burgers.
-After supper we took a drive up to a lookout point.
+After supper, we took a drive up to a lookout point.
 There were two different areas, both of which offered an amazing view of all the hills.

 We got up in the morning and got packed up.
 We had some time before going on the zip line, so we decided to see if the restaurant was open.
-We got their at 8 and while they were open, their breakfast didn’t start being served until 8:30.
+We got there at 8 and while they were open, their breakfast didn’t start being served until 8:30.
 Regardless of that, we were still able to order and got our food quite quick!
 The breakfast was a great price, and super delicious.

-After breakfast we went to the zip lining, which you can read more about here.
+After breakfast, we went to the zip lining, which you can read more about here.

 Our time at Cypress Hills was a great experience!
-While we didn’t spend too much time there, I definitely fell in love with the.
+While we didn’t spend too much time there, I definitely fell in love with them.
 Everyone who worked there was extremely friendly and made it feel like a small town.
-Between the three different areas they have something for everyone.
+Between the three different areas, they have something for everyone.
 There is hiking, fishing, equestrian related things, history, and so much more.
 I can see how it would be easy to spend a lot of time there!